 Girl with a Pearl Earring

-Dutch Painter Vermeer only produced 36 paintings during his career, of which the portrait Girl with a Pearl Earring is among the most famous.
+Dutch artist Vermeer only produced 36 paintings during his career, of which the portrait Girl with a Pearl Earring is among the most famous.

-The story of this film adaptation was imagined by novelist Tracy Chevalier, who wrote a historical novel which took its name from the painting.
-Very little is known about Vermeer, so the author conjured up nuances of the story based entirely on emotions evoked by the painting and the few facts known about Vermeer’s life.
+The story of this film adaptation was imagined by novelist Tracy Chevalier, who wrote a historical novel taking its name from the painting.
+Very little is known about Vermeer, so the author conjured up nuances of the story based entirely on emotions evoked by the painting and the few solid facts about Vermeer’s life.

-During a very short period of time he went from being a homeless ‘graff’ artist to a darling of Andy Warhol and the toast of the New York art scene, mixing and working with the likes of Keith Haring and David Bowie.
-Basquiat's painting was visually dynamic and included cultural references to his Hatian heritage, politics and poetry.
+During a very short period of time he went from being a homeless “graff” artist to a darling of Andy Warhol and the toast of the New York art scene, mixing and working with the likes of Keith Haring and David Bowie.
+Basquiat’s painting was visually dynamic and included cultural references to his Haitian heritage, politics, and poetry.

 Tragically, Basquiat never managed to overcome his mental health woes and addiction problems, eventually dying of a heroin overdose at age 27.
-His paintings are regularly sold for record-breaking amounts of money in auction houses all over the world, and the film, boasting an all-star cast, is now a cult classic.
+His paintings are regularly sold for record-breaking sums in auction houses all over the world, and the film, boasting an all-star cast, is now a cult classic.

-The film centres around the painter's romantic life and his rise through the ranks of the New York art scene during the 1930s and '40s.
-Pollock was torn between his wife, Lee Krasner, who is credited with much of his career success, and his mistress Ruth Kligman, in addition to suffering from alcohol abuse throughout the duration of his adult life.
+The film centres around the painter’s romantic life and his rise through the ranks of the New York art scene during the 1930s and 1940s.
+Pollock was torn between his wife, Lee Krasner, who is credited with much of his career success, and his mistress, Ruth Kligman, in addition to struggling with alcohol abuse throughout his adult life.

-Marcia Gay Harden was awarded an Oscar for her performance as Krasner, and Ed Harris, who played the painter himself, was nominated in the Best Actor category for his work in the film.
+Marcia Gay Harden was awarded a best supporting actress Oscar for her performance as Krasner, and Ed Harris, who played the painter himself, was nominated in the best actor category.

 I Shot Andy Warhol

-Valerie Solanas was a face in Andy Warhol’s Factory scene during the late 1970s and early '80s, keen to gain recognition as a writer at the time.
-Considered an odd character, her works were considered too extreme for even the avant garde Factory, thus leading to their rejection.
+Valerie Solanas was a face in Andy Warhol’s Factory scene during the late 1970s and early 1980s, when she was keen to gain recognition as a writer.
+Considered an odd character, her works were thought too extreme for even the avant garde Factory, leading to their rejection.

-The film is narrated by Lilli Taylor as Solanas, who gives an impressive performance as the troubled, fascinating character.
+The film is narrated by Lili Taylor as Solanas, who gives an impressive performance as this fascinating, troubled character.

-More muse than artist, Effie Gray was the wife of English water colourist, art critic, intellectual and founder of the Modern Painters John Ruskin.
-Effie Gray follows the story of their loveless marriage and her romantic entanglement with the French painter John Millais.
+More muse than artist, Effie Gray was the wife of John Ruskin, the English watercolourist, art critic and intellectual.
+The film follows the story of their loveless marriage and Gray’s romantic entanglement with the French painter John Millais.

-The reproductions of Millais’ work used in the film were made using various Winsor & Newton materials by artist Alexander Newley, who recreated famous masterpieces such as Ophelia, 1851-2.Interested in learning more about master painters?
-Read our article about JMW Turner's inspired colour choices and Winsor & Newton's role in the production of the Oscar-nominated film Mr Turner.
+The reproductions of Millais’ work used in the film were made using Winsor & Newton materials by artist Alexander Newley, who recreated famous masterpieces such as Ophelia (1851-2).

 *All images via Wiki Commons